ibm-cloud-docs/vsrx/known-limitations.md

           date-based, 2018-10-18 00:00:00 UTC - 2021-10-18 00:00:00 UTC
       ```

-   4. Copy the identifier of the license that you want to delete and run the command:
+   4. Copy the identifier of the license that you want to delete, then run the command:

       ```
       request system license delete <license identifier>